 MYTH: There is no such thing as internal repairs.

 This simply isn’t true.
 Internal repairs are an effective way of sealing leaks.
 There are crack injections available to seal up cracks and interior drain systems you want if your basement has a leakage issue.
 Make sure you hire a reputed company to ensure the quality of products and labour.
+The Crack Doctor performs a majority of foundation crack repairs from the inside.

 MYTH: You can’t get work done in the basement during the winter.